PetBookingBrasil/petbooking-ios-v2/Pods/Pageboy/README.md

                                animated: Bool,
                                completion: PageTransitionCompletion? = nil)
 	```
+- `isScrollEnabled` - Whether or not scrolling is allowed on the page view controller.
+- `isInfiniteScrollEnabled` - Whether the page view controlelr should infinitely scroll at the end of page ranges.
+- `currentViewController` - The currently visible view controller if it exists.
+- `currentPosition` - The exact current relative position of the page view controller.
+- `currentIndex` - The index of the currently visible page.
+- `showsPageControl` - Whether to show the built-in page control.

 ### Transitioning
 Pageboy also provides custom animated transition support.
 This can be customised via the `.transition` property on `PageboyViewController`.